WisconsinRobotics/WRover_Software_23-24/docs/ros_abstraction_overview.md

 For instance, the AI subsystem might be contained in the namespace `/logic/ai`.
 All organization below this level is left to the discretion of the implementer; it is encouraged for implementers to spend some time designing a good organizational structure.

-Inter-layer topics should be placed directly under the root namespace that is on the **receiving** end.
+Inter-layer topics should be placed directly under the root namespace **corresponding to the type of data being sent**.
-For instance, a topic relaying drive commands between the high-level logic and control systems layers might be called `/control/drive_cmd`.
+For instance, a node may subscribe to joystick data from `/hci/joystick/left` and publish to `/control/drive_cmd` for abstract motor speeds.
+Even though the node itself might be categorized to be on the logic layer, none of the data it's using is really logic-layer data.

 The organization of services and actions should follow the same rules as topics, where applicable.
 Parameters should be confined to a node's local namespace if possible; otherwise, there are no strong rules concerning the organization of parameters.